BharathKumarReddy2103/Azure-Zero-To-Hero/Day-08/Azure Storage Services.md

 ## Types of Azure Storage Services

-Azure provides five primary storage types:
+Azure provides four primary storage types:

 ### 1. Azure Blob Storage (Object Storage)
 - Used for storing unstructured data such as images, videos, and backups.